Xinxinatg/DM-Count/README.md

 3. Save the mAR values into a matrix during inference for the training of [RL model](https://github.com/swsamleo/Crowd_Counting_RL)

 ```
-python output_inference.py (need to modify the dataset path in the source code)
+python output_inference.py (need to rewrite the code)
 ```

 ## Pretrained models